Domino's (DPZ)

 Domino’s demand has been healthy for a restaurant chain over the last two years.
 On average, the company has grown its same-store sales by a robust 2.7% per year.
 This performance suggests its rollout of new restaurants could be beneficial for shareholders.
 When a chain has demand, more locations should help it reach more customers and boost revenue growth.

-In the latest quarter, Domino’s same-store sales rose 5.2% year on year.
-This growth was an acceleration from its historical levels, which is always an encouraging sign.
+In the latest quarter, Domino’s same-store sales rose 3.7% year on year.
+This performance was more or less in line with its historical levels.

 7. Gross Margin & Pricing Power

 Domino’s unit economics are higher than the typical restaurant company, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
-As you can see below, it averaged a decent 28.6% gross margin over the last two years.
-Said differently, Domino's paid its suppliers $71.45 for every $100 in revenue.
-Domino's Trailing 12-Month Gross Margin
+As you can see below, it averaged a decent 28.5% gross margin over the last two years.
+That means for every $100 in revenue, roughly $28.54 was left to spend on selling, marketing, and general administrative overhead.

-Domino's produced a 28.6% gross profit margin in Q3, in line with the same quarter last year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as ingredients and transportation expenses) have been stable and it isn’t under pressure to lower prices.
+Domino’s gross profit margin came in at 28.5% this quarter, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as ingredients and transportation expenses) have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin